volodymyrhudyma/blog/content/blog/2020-09-22-algorithms-heap-sort-in-javascript.md

 ## Build tree from an array

-Before we building the Heap Sort in JavaScript, it is crucial to understand how array indexes are mapped to tree positions.
+Before we build the Heap Sort in JavaScript, it is crucial to understand how array indexes are mapped to tree positions.

 Consider the following array: